 The Spectrum Support Program is equipped to serve a finite number of students each academic year.
 In order to continue the focus on quality support services, beginning in fall 2020, the program will serve a limited number of students.
 Students who are applying to RIT and interested in the services provided by SSP, will submit a Request for Services and be asked to submit application materials.
 Please see SSP Eligibility, Support Options and Application Process for more information.

-Please note that application for admittance to RIT and application to Spectrum Support Program are seperate and distinct processes.
+Please note that application for admittance to RIT and application to Spectrum Support Program are separate and distinct processes.
 Admittance to RIT does not guarentee a student will be eligible for SSP support.
 SSP staff will determine each student's eligibility for services based on space and fit.
 Due to the limited space in the program, some eligible students may not be offered coaching supports.

 Incoming students are paired with a trained Coach who provides weekly transitional support as students navigate their first year at RIT.
 Coaches work with students to support the development of skills and confidence in advocating with professors, negotiating the residential experience, utilizing RIT resources, engaging with extracurricular clubs and events, navigating new and challenging situations, as well as building skills and exploring strategies related to organizing and prioritizing academic tasks, utilizing academic resources, and working toward academic and social goals.
 Coaches provide individualized coaching to continuing students (2nd year and beyond) for ongoing guidance toward academic, social and career related goals.
 During regular business hours, SSP staff are available to program enrolled students for drop-in coaching and support.